AY2425S2-CS2103T-W09-3/tp/docs/UserGuide.md

    * `list` : Lists all patients.

-   * `person n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 d/2024-12-31 t/friends t/owesMoney` : Adds a patient named `John Doe` to the MedLogger.
+   * `person n/John Doe i/S1234567A p/98765432 e/johnd@example.com a/123, Clementi Ave 2, #02-25` : Adds a patient named `John Doe` to the MedLogger.

    * `delete 3` : Deletes the 3rd patient shown in the current list.

+   * `visit i/S1234567A `: This adds a visit for the patient with NRIC `S1234567A`, using the current time and leaving all other fields empty.

+   * `visit i/S1234567A d/2024-12-31 09:00 r/Fever diag/Influenza med/Tamiflu f/2025-01-15 `: You can include optional details like date/time, remarks, diagnosis, medication, and follow-up.

    * `clear` : Deletes all patients and visits.

    * `exit` : Exits the app.

-1. Refer to the [Features](#features) below for details of each command.
+5. Refer to the [Features](#features) below for details of all commands.

 --------------------------------------------------------------------------------------------------------------------